logiqai/docs/integrations/fluent-bit/README.md

     Header Authorization Bearer <token>
 ```

-To forward Windows logs to LOGIQ using Fluent Bit, do the following.&#x20;
+To forward Windows logs to Apica Ascent using Fluent Bit, do the following.&#x20;

 1. Copy the configuration provided above and save it locally in a temporary folder.&#x20;
-2. Edit the fields in the `[OUTPUT]` section of the configuration file to match your LOGIQ instance.&#x20;
+2. Edit the fields in the `[OUTPUT]` section of the configuration file to match your Apica Ascent instance.&#x20;
-3. Clone the LOGIQ installation GitHub repository locally and navigate to the `windows` folder.
+3. Clone the Apica Ascent installation GitHub repository locally and navigate to the `windows` folder.
 4. Copy and paste the `fluent-install.ps1` script into the folder where you saved the Fluent Bit configuration file.&#x20;
 5. Since Windows does not allow you to execute scripts due to default PowerShell script execution policies, you should update the set execution policy by running:&#x20;